 Lone Britt Christensen

 Cultural Attaché at the Royal Danish Embassy in London.
-Since 2006 a member of the Scholarship Committee.
 Lone was educated at University of Southern Denmark, Odense and Trinity College, Dublin and joined the Embassy in 1997.
+Since 2006 she has been a member of the Scholarship Committee.

 Palle B Pedersen, R